Medieval Matters HT25, Week 5

 The lockets that you produce are visually accessible, but intended to remain sealed.
 This is in contrast to the other forms of lockets both contemporary and historical.
 What led to this choice?

 Many modern jewellery makers utilize epoxy resin to contain materials like hair or ash, but it is a relatively new technology.
 This material can begin to yellow quite quickly and it also permanently alters the sentimental material, making it unrecoverable.
-My lockets, through sealed closed, function as containers for the free-moving materials inside and in theory could be smashed or cut open to recover the materials should the owner ever wish to do something else with them.
+My lockets, though sealed closed, function as containers for the free-moving materials inside and in theory could be smashed or cut open to recover the materials should the owner ever wish to do something else with them.

 Ash and tooth in sterling silver.
 By Mickey Alice Kwapis.
 Photo Courtesy of Mickey Alice Kwapis